dariasnow/BI_Python_2019/filter_fastq/README.md

      if you want to point interval - point two thresholds.
 For example: --gc_content MIN or --gc_content MIN MAX.
      If no values are pointed all reads will be passed.
     **-o**, **--output_base_name** -- common name for output file(s), default: base name of input file
+    **--headcrop** -- cut the specified number of bases from the start of the read (before read length assessment), default: 0
     **-file** -- FASTQ file should be filtered (required)

 Examples: